The-Grand-Combination/The-Grand-Combo/README.md

 ![MapBanner](https://user-images.githubusercontent.com/32886642/209600377-b23a8eed-caac-416d-bcd1-27a9df293d7f.png)
 ![improved map](https://user-images.githubusercontent.com/32886642/209600580-bf761c2c-4e13-419f-9a58-f116f73d86fc.png)

-Improved map made with professional mapping software, no detail in history is too small to not be represented.
-With hundreds, maybe thousands, of new provinces, the TGC's map is currently the most accurate and well made Victoria II map from vanilla to all other mods.
+Improved map made with professional mapping software.
+With hundreds, maybe thousands, of new provinces, and fixing the proportions of the Americas, TGC's map is currently the most accurate and well made Victoria II map from vanilla to all other mods.

-Everything from borders and provinces to terrain types have been improved.
 As of our motto, "No detail in history is too small to not be represented".

 ![CultureMap Banner](https://user-images.githubusercontent.com/32886642/209599678-d02b1aed-4b38-45ab-861b-2483fbfa2d29.png)
 ![CultureMap1](https://user-images.githubusercontent.com/32886642/209600947-2e505c04-9a8c-4fe1-a6cf-1d3e1bf4cc8e.png)